-- The implementation and management of the activity under this Specific Programme will be reviewed and evaluated on an on-going basis to assess its achievements and to adjust and improve procedures on the basis of experience.
-As regards the ERC structures and mechanisms, the mid term review of the Seventh Framework Programme, based on an independent review against the criteria of scientific excellence, autonomy, efficiency and transparency and with the full involvement of the Scientific Council, may show the need for further improvements necessitating appropriate amendments. - (18) The "Ideas" Specific Programme should have its own budget line in the General Budget of the European Communities. - (19) The importance of this Specific Programme is recognised as being an overall priority means to attain the objectives of excellence, management simplification and European added value in "frontier research" contributed by Community research in addition to the efforts already undertaken at national level. - (20) It responds to the recommendations of the report by ERCEG set up by the Copenhagen European Council (November 2002), reiterated by successive Councils (November 2003, 11 March 2004, 25-26 March 2004, 26 November 2004) and endorsed by the European Parliament.
-This Specific Programme is in line with the Lisbon strategy and the European Council of Barcelona which set the target of raising European research efforts to 3 % of EU GDP.
+- (18) The 'Ideas' specific programme should have its own budget line in the General Budget of the European Communities. - (19) The importance of this specific programme is recognised as being an overall priority means to attain the objectives of excellence, management simplification and European added value in 'frontier research' contributed by Community research in addition to the efforts already undertaken at national level. - (20) It responds to the recommendations of the report by ERCEG (1) set up by the Copenhagen European Council (November 2002), reiterated by successive Councils (November 2003, 11 March 2004, 25 to 26 March 2004, 26 November 2004) and endorsed by the European Parliament (2).
+This specific programme is in line with the Lisbon strategy and the European Council of Barcelona which set the target of raising European research efforts to 3 % of EU GDP. - (21) In the implementation of this specific programme adequate attention should be paid to gender mainstreaming, as well as to, inter alia, working conditions, transparency of recruitment processes, and career development as regards the researchers recruited on projects and programmes funded under the actions of this programme, for which the Commission Recommendation of 11 March 2005 on the European Charter for Researchers and on a Code of Conduct for the Recruitment of Researchers (3) offers a reference framework, while respecting their voluntary nature,